rokath/trice/docs/SeggerRTT.md

       ```

     - Or simply doubleclick on "C:\Program Files (x86)\SEGGER\JLink\JLink.exe"
+-->
-    - Open an other commandline and run:
+    - Open a commandline and run:

       ```b
-      trice log -device RTT
+      trice log -p JLINK
       ```

     - trice outout is visible
     - With `h`alt and `g`o inside the Jlink window the MCU can get haltes and released
     - It is possible in parallel to debug-step with a debugger (tested with ARM-MDK)

 - **PLUS:**
 - works reliable
 - trice can connect over TCP localhost:19021 and display logs over RTT channel 0

 - **MINUS:**
 - Uses RTT up-channel 0 and therefore RTT up-channel 0 is not usable differently
 - No down-channel usable
 - `JLinkRTTLogger.exe` is usable for writing RTT channel N data from target into a file.
 The trice tool can watch this file and display them.
   - **PLUS:**
     - Can use RTT up-channel 0,1,2,...